 You’ll want to develop a complete medical record for your loved one, including their health conditions, current prescriptions, and doctors’ names and contact information.
 This is extremely helpful for you to have on file, and your loved one can keep a condensed copy on hand for both routine appointments and medical emergencies.

 A financial list should contain information pertaining to all a loved one’s property, debts, income, expenses, bank accounts and credit cards.
 Should you need to assume control of their finances over the short or long term, this list will help minimize confusion and ensure all their bills are paid on time.

 The legal aspect of this to-do list is the most important.
 There are vital documents that must be obtained to ensure you can access your loved one’s medical information, make medical and financial decisions if they become incapacitated, and administer their estate.
-If they have not already done so, it is crucial for your loved one to meet with an attorney to draw up medical and financial power of attorney documents and a will.
-As their caregiver, you should have access to these documents and other important information, such as their social security number, Medicare information, insurance policies, the deed to their home, and their driver’s license.
+If they have not already done so, it is crucial for your loved one to meet with an attorney to draw up medical and financial power of attorney (POA) documents and a will.
+You (or another trusted individual of their choosing) should have access to these documents and other important information, such as their social security number, Medicare information, insurance policies, the deed to their home and their driver’s license.
 My mother’s attorney was very helpful in areas outside of the law as well, so don’t be afraid to ask questions and pose possible scenarios.
 It’s likely that they know of additional resources that may be of assistance.